 The public comment period will conclude with a public hearing conducted by the Stanislaus County Behavioral Health Board on September 22, 2022 at 5:00 p.m. which will be held at the Stanislaus Veteran's Center, 3500 Coffee Road, Suite 15, Modesto, CA 95357.
 All community stakeholders are invited to participate.
-Any substantive public comment received during the public comment period or during the public hearing will be addressed in the final Plan Update.
+No substantive public comment received during the public comment period or during the public hearing.